celery/celery/docs/faq.rst

 Is Celery for Django only?
 --------------------------

-**Answer:** No.

-You can use Celery with any framework, web or otherwise.
+**Answer:** No, you can use Celery with any framework, web or otherwise.

 .. _faq-is-celery-for-rabbitmq-only:

 Do I have to use AMQP/RabbitMQ?
 -------------------------------

-**Answer**: No.

-Although using RabbitMQ is recommended you can also use Redis, SQS or Qpid.
+**Answer**: No, although using RabbitMQ is recommended you can also use Redis, SQS, or Qpid.

 See :ref:`brokers` for more information.

 Redis as a broker won't perform as well as